vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 [IAM Roles for Service Accounts](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/)
 (IRSA).

-At a high level, IRSA exposes a similiar experience to KIAM and Kube2IAM, in that users can annotate their Pods with an AWS IAM role they want it to assume.
+At a high level, IRSA exposes a similar experience to KIAM and Kube2IAM, in that users can annotate their Pods with an AWS IAM role they want it to assume.
 The implementation is very different though, eliminating the security concerns of the earlier approaches.